launchflow/launchflow/docs/src/app/page.md

 ## Get Started

-Get started with the framework of your choice or any Docker image.
+Start by deploying your preferred framework or any Docker image to AWS or GCP, using serverless, VMs, or Kubernetes.

 {% gettingStartedSearch /%}